lhiwi/PAI---Assignment-I/README.md

       Employs a binary search technique to efficiently find the median of two sorted arrays with a time complexity of O(log(min(n, m))).

 **Graph Cycle Detection (Directed Graph)**

-      It uses Depth-First Search (DFS) along with a recursion stack to detect cycles in a directed graph.
+      It uses Depth-First Search (DFS) with a recursion stack to detect cycles in a directed graph.